JumaJuiceTime/TheHundredSaints/Equipment, Services, and Animals/Armor and Weapons.md

 ### Weapons of Special Metals

-Adventurers in Dolmenwood sometimes seek out weapons forged of **cold iron** or **silver**, as those metals are harmful to fairies or certain undead monsters.
+Adventurers in Ouran sometimes seek out weapons forged of **cold iron** or **silver**, as those metals are harmful to fairies or certain undead monsters.

 **Time:** Cold iron and silver weapons must be crafted to special order, incurring a delay of **2d6 days**.